BLAZExFURY/PteroMod-Manager/README.md

 ---

-**ModWing v1.0.0** - The most advanced Pterodactyl mod manager, built for the modern web.
+**PteroMod-Manager v1.0.0** - The most advanced Pterodactyl mod manager, built for the modern web.